About Us: Smartian's Story

 Md.
 Fahim Abrar commenced his Olympiad journey in 2013 by participating in Bangladesh Mathematics Olympiad.
 He was a Champion in the junior category in the 2016 BdMO National Round.
 Then he started participating in the Physics Olympiad being inspired by the lectures of Mahadi Masnad and Sheikh Shafayat.
 He won prizes three times in a row at Bangladesh Physics Olympiad National Round.
 He was also a member of the Asian Physics Olympiad 2019 Bangladesh Team.
-He also participated in the 2021 International Physics Olympiad and secured a bronze medal there.
+He also participated in the 2021 and 2022 International Physics Olympiad and secured a bronze medal in both of them.

 Rubayat Jalal Hridi

 Rubayat was one of the earliest mentees when Smartians started its journey in its current name.
 She started her Olympiad career in 2015 by participating in Bangladesh Mathematical Olympiad.
 She won 4 times national prizes in Bangladesh Physics Olympiad and participated multiple times in National Math Camp and IMO team selection tests.
 She was the first Bangladeshi female to win a bronze medal in International Junior Science Olympiad 2017 and has been working as an academic team member of Bangladesh Junior Science Olympiad since then.
 She got trained by Mahadi Masnad, Fahim Tajwar Swachchha and Mahmud Un Nobe.
 She was a member of Asian Physics Olympiad 2019 and International Distributed Physics Olympiad 2020 Bangladesh team.